Farmers' markets in Toronto by day of the week

 1536 The Queensway, 8 a.m. until 2 p.m.

-Go shopping and afterwards, check out the farmers' market for fresh produce, eggs, honey and prepared food at this market in Etobicoke.
+Go shopping at the mall and check out the farmers' market afterwards for fresh produce, eggs, honey and prepared food at this market in Etobicoke.

 Artscape Wychwood Barns, 8 a.m. until 12:30 p.m.

-Visit this beautiful space on Christie just south of St. Clair West to shop for food year round.
+Visit this beautiful space on Christie, just south of St. Clair West, to shop for food year round.
 Depending on the week, this market attracts up to 1,500 visitors thanks to the assortment of farmers and vendors on site.

 2960 Dundas St. W., 9 a.m. until 1 p.m.

-Head to the Junction Train Platform to find all sorts of vendors, including Manning Canning, Tawse Winery and Mnandi Pies at this popular market.
+Head to the Junction Train Platform on Dundas Street, just west of Keele street, to find all sorts of vendors at this popular market.

 550 Bayview Ave., 8 a.m. until 1 p.m.